harry16102003/Netflix_Movie_Dataset/README.md

 * Column Removal: Irrelevant columns ('Overview', 'Original_Language', 'Poster_Url') were dropped from the DataFrame using df.drop().
 *Categorizing 'Vote_Average':
 1. A function categorize_col was defined to categorize a given column based on its quartiles.<br>
-2. The describe() method was used within the function to calculate the quartile edges for categorization.
+2. The describe() method was used within the function to calculate the quartile edges for categorization.<br>
 3.The 'Vote_Average' column was categorized into 'not_popular', 'below_avg', 'average', and 'popular' based on its distribution.
-* Genre Column Handling:
+* Genre Column Handling:<br>
-The 'Genre' column, which contained comma-separated values, was split into individual genres using df['Genre'].str.split(', ').
+The 'Genre' column, which contained comma-separated values, was split into individual genres using df['Genre'].str.split(', ').<br>
-The explode() method was used to transform each row with multiple genres into multiple rows, each with a single genre.
+The explode() method was used to transform each row with multiple genres into multiple rows, each with a single genre.<br>
-The 'Genre' column was converted to the 'category' data type to improve memory usage and performance.
+The 'Genre' column was converted to the 'category' data type to improve memory usage and performance.<br>
-Handling Missing Values: The dropna() method was used to remove rows with missing values (NaN) from the DataFrame.
+* Handling Missing Values: The dropna() method was used to remove rows with missing values (NaN) from the DataFrame.
 The isna().sum() method was used to verify that all missing values had been removed.

 ### Data Analysis and Visualization:
 * Most Frequent Genre: